 Online tools also play a key role in the day to day running of the salon.
 Lots of their inspiration for looks come from Instagram or Pintrest, rather than magazines.
-She also uses technology to manage staff holidays.
+She also uses a staff holiday planner to manage time off.
 “My mum recommended Timetastic - she uses it for her company,” says Jasmin.
 Before signing up, the stylists would text her dates that they wanted to take off.
 It was time-consuming and complicated.

 With Timetastic, the stylists can come to her with solutions, not problems.
 They can look at their app, see when other stylists are off on holiday and base their requests on that information.
 Everyone has 25 days holiday per year.

 “With Timetastic, we can see if things clash,” she says.
 “And it’s a really good price.
 It’s so worth it and hassle free.”

 When hiring stylists, being confident and comfortable talking to people is the most important thing that Jasmin looks for.
 “The key thing is personality, you need to be able to chat to clients and build that rapport.
 That’s what brings people back.
 We want a chatty and uplifting atmosphere."
 After that, she tests their skills and looks for a natural creative ability.
 “That’s also really key - you’ve got have an eye for what would suit people.